mwiseca/C-strings/README.md

 # C-strings
 Use this to make simple programs in C.<br>
-The program comments out almost anything that's not usable in a program.<br>
+The program converts plain text into C code snippets and comments out almost anything that isn't valid C code.<br>
 This is for learning and checking syntax, not enhancing productivity.

 ## To Use